 Don Sampson was ordained and installed as the organizing pastor of Crossroads in 2001.
-He now serves half-time as senior pastor while pursuing a Doctor of Ministry degree at Trinity Evangelical Divinity School.
 In 1996, after serving 14 years as a helicopter pilot in the U.S. Marine Corps, Don resigned from active duty to follow the Lord’s leading to pursue a calling to become a full-time pastor.
-After earning a Masters of Divinity from Covenant Theological Seminary, Don was called by Harvester PCA in Springfield to plant a daughter church in Woodbridge.
-Don and his wife Nancy have been married for 30 years.
-The Sampsons have two grown daughters.
+He continued to serve in the Marine Corps Reserve until retiring in 2007 at the rank of colonel.
+Don holds a Master of Divinity degree from Covenant Theological Seminary and a Doctor of Ministry from Trinity Evangelical Divinity School.
+Don and his wife Nancy have been married for 36 years.
+They have two grown daughters.

 Vania is our Financial Guru at Crossroads.
-She and her husband, Aaron, have 3 children: Matthew, CatheRine and Daniel.
-Not only is Vania gifted in finance and accounting, but she is also a skilled crafter and likes to spend her free time quilting.
+She and her husband, Aaron, have 3 children: Matthew, Catherine and Daniel.
+Not only is Vania gifted in finance and accounting, but she is also a skilled crafter and has launched her own business, Creative Cottage.

 Greg Mourad, a University of Virginia grad, serves as the Vice President of National Right to Work.
 He has also served for many years as a ruling elder at Crossroads, overseeing the men’s ministry and volunteering on the sound crew.
-Greg and his wife Diana have one married son and four younger children still at home.
+Greg and his wife Diana have one married son, a grandson, and four children still at home.

 Jim Neice has been a Deacon at Crossroads since 2009.
-He served 20 years in the US Air Force, 13 of which were in Europe!
+He served 20 years in the U.S. Air Force, 13 of which were in Europe!
 He retired in April 2009 and now works as a logistics planner on Ft.
 Belvoir.
-He and his wife Linda have been married for 26 years and have four children, Rachel, Derek, Emily and Claire as well as a new son-in-law, Ben.
-He enjoys running, reading and occasionally helps Linda as a member of the Crossroads Praise Team.
+He and his wife Linda have been married for 31 years and have four children, and one grandchild.
+He enjoys running and reading.